Blog, Booze Recipes, Fermentation Recipes, Fermented Food, Herbal Recipes, Homebrew Recipes, Recipe Box

 This recipe assumes that you have basic brewing knowledge and equipment at hand.
 Need some tips to help get you started?
-Check out my page on brewing one gallon batches of wine and mead here or grab a copy of my book:
+Check out my page for brewing one-gallon batches of wine and mead here or grab a copy of my book:

 Vanilla Bean Chamomile Mead

-One heaping handful of Chamomile Flowers (probably about 1/2 cup)
+- One heaping handful of Chamomile Flowers (about 1/2 cup)

-1/2 packet of yeast (champagne yeast for dry, sweet wine or mead yeast for a sweeter result, or a pinch of bread yeast will work)
+- 1/2 packet of yeast (champagne yeast for dry, sweet wine or mead yeast for a sweeter result or a pinch or two of bread yeast will work)

 Grab a large stockpot and add about 2/3 of a gallon of water.
 Allow it to come to a boil.

-While the water is heating, use the time to sanitize your gallon carboy, airlocks, bungs, and funnel with a store-bought sanitizer, or a bleach and water mix.
-Make sure you rinse everything well with clean water before using.
+While the water is heating, use the time to sanitize your gallon carboy, airlocks, bungs, and funnel.
+Make sure you rinse everything well with clean water before using it.

-When the water is at a steady, rolling boil, remove it from heat and add in the chamomile and give it a stir.
-Cover the pot and let it sit for about ten minutes.
+When the water is at a steady, rolling boil, remove it from heat.
+Add in the raisins and chamomile and give it a stir.
+Cover the pot and let it sit for about fifteen minutes.

-Uncover the pot, pour in the honey and stir it until it is all mixed.
+Uncover the pot, pour in the honey, and stir it until it is all mixed.
 Think happy thoughts and enjoy the scent!
 I love honey sauna time.

 Using a funnel, pour the wort (flowers and all) into the sanitized gallon jug.
-Split the vanilla bean and drop it into the jub.
+Split the vanilla bean and drop it into the jug.

 Pour in the rest of the cold filtered water to bring the liquid up to the neck of the jug to help cool it off a bit.

-Once the jug has cooled to room temperature, add the yeast and top it all off with an airlock.
+Once the jug has cooled to room temperature, add the yeast and top it all off with a bung and airlock.